 Someday, your baby will find print everywhere; in dictionaries, magazines…

-Someday, your baby will find print everywhere; in dictionaries, magazines, letters, books, e-readers, smart phones, laptops, televisions, street signs, billboards, grocery stores, etc. By reading with you, your baby can learn to expect different information from different kinds of print.
+Someday, your baby will find print everywhere…in magazines, signs, cell phones.
+By reading with you, your baby can learn to expect different information from different kinds of print.